 The film emphasizes Angie Scioli’s work for these varied audiences, documenting her struggles and triumphs to be a successful teacher, activist, mother, and wife.
 Teacher of the Year also contends with the image of teachers shaped by seductive media experiences, ones that often reduce teachers to a simplistic dichotomy of good or bad.
 By demonstrating that teacher performance is difficult to quantify, this film dispels myths about teaching that may present a barrier to meaningful educational reform.

-America in Class® is proud to offer a special streaming and panel event focused on Teacher of the Year to explore the themes of humanities education and educators.
+The National Humanities Center is proud to offer a special streaming and panel event focused on Teacher of the Year to explore the themes of humanities education and educators.
 More than a first-person look at the rewards and challenges of teaching, the film and discussion will ask us to consider the ways that our culture and media expect educators to be either “heroes” or “hacks” — and the struggle for our teachers to find the right balance in their lives.

 We invite you to join us for a private showing of Teacher of the Year.
 Tickets will go on sale on June 1 for individual seats at this streaming event.
 You will receive a code that allows you to view the full-length documentary (90 minutes) through Vimeo streaming services during a 48-hour window from June 1 to August 2.